jslefche/sem_book/docs/07-Latent_variables.md

 ## leafwdth  0.6457378 0.6026302 0.7296621 0.9687725 1.0000000
 ```

-The correlations range from 0.65-0.93, suggesting that these variables may be generated by the same process.
-There is one excessive correlation between leaf height and width, potentially suggesting influence by another process (hint).
+The correlations range from 0.65-0.93, suggesting that many of these variables may be generated by the same process.
+There is one excessive correlation between leaf height and width, potentially suggesting influence by another process (hint hint).

 Now that we have qualitatively assessed the *validity* of the latent model, let's fit it and examine the output: